madmann91/madmann91.github.io/about.md

 >        -- All The Madmen, David Bowie

 I am Arsène Pérard-Gayot, and this is my personal website, where you find posts on various subjects, such as Computer Graphics, Programming Language Design, or Compilers.
+Opinions are mine, not necessarily those of the company I work for.